The workshop proceedings have been published on figshare:

 - Robin Dasler.

-Track 1 Lightning Talk: CERN Analysis Preservation – Developing a platform for data and software preservation.
+Track 1 Lightning Talk: CERN Analysis Preservation – Contextualising analyses through data and software preservation.

 - Raniere Silva.

 Track 1 Lightning Talk: Research Software in Brazil.